Alphawave IP Group (LON:AWE) Stock Price Down 13.8% – Should You Sell?

-In related news, insider Rahul Mathur bought 1,806 shares of the firm’s stock in a transaction that occurred on Wednesday, October 8th.
-The shares were acquired at an average cost of GBX 147 per share, with a total value of £2,654.82.
-42.12% of the stock is owned by company insiders.
+In other Alphawave IP Group news, insider Rahul Mathur acquired 1,806 shares of the business’s stock in a transaction that occurred on Wednesday, October 8th.
+The shares were bought at an average cost of GBX 147 per share, with a total value of £2,654.82.
+Corporate insiders own 42.12% of the company’s stock.

 Alphawave IP Group Company Profile